microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 cuisine: indian
 ```

-✅ Try a different row number!
+✅ Try a different row number and check the results

 Digging deeper, you can check for the accuracy of this prediction: